Best of the Super Juniors: 1988

 The 1988 Top of the Super Juniors was a 12-man tournament held from January 4 to February 7.
-The points system at this time was different from today's, though exactly how is unclear.
-The two wrestlers with the most points at the end of the tournament, Shiro Koshinaka and Hiroshi Hase, faced off in a singles match to determine the winner.
-The winner, Koshinaka, went on to win the Junior Heavyweight Championship from Owen Hart on June 24, 1988, after failing to win the title from Hiroshi Hase twice on March 19 and May 8.
+The points system from 1986 was carried over, with wins by forfeit also counting for 4 points.
+The two wrestlers with the most points at the end of the tournament, Shiro Koshinaka and reigning IWGP Junior Heavyweight Champion Hiroshi Hase, faced off in a singles match to determine the winner.
+The winner, Koshinaka, went on to win the Junior Championship from Owen Hart on June 24, 1988, after failing to win the title from Hiroshi Hase twice on March 19 and May 8.